 For the reasons described thus far, there is need for natural alternatives or complements to existing treaments.
 Both rosemary and plantago extracts have shown to be effective at inhibiting the growth of harmful bacteria commonly involved in skin infections, including Staphylococcus aureus, and Pseudomonas aeroginosa.

 In addition to the individual beneficial effects which plant extracts may have when applied to the skin, they may provide further benefits by acting synergistically when applied together.
-For example, components in Ginkgo may help increase blood flow which may help improve the availability of other constituents at the site of application.
+For example, active components in Ginkgo may help increase blood flow; which may in turn help improve the availability of other constituents at the site of application.

 Another example of synergy may occur through a class of compounds known as "permeability enhancers".
 These components may help improve the uptake of other beneficial molecules by the skin, such as anti-oxidants, further boosting their effects.